ouya/docs/construct_2.md

 7. Click 'YOUR APP', you should see hello_world.zip in 'ZIPS IN SD CARD'.
 Run it.
 You'll see 'Hello World' in a really blurry font.

 > Pro tip: To quickly reload an app after you've made changes click 'fps:NN' box at the top left, click 'Actions' and 'Reload'.

+##### Development cycle

+1. Edit your html/js/css files locally and test them in browser
+2. `zip -r <project-name>.zip *`
+3. `adb push <project-name>zip /mnt/sdcard/`
+On OUYA first time:
+1. Open Launcher
+2. Go to 'YOUR APP'
+3. Open <project-name>.zip
+On OUYA when your app is already open:
+1. Click 'FPS:nn' in the top-left corner, 'ACTIONS', 'RELOAD'.

+##### APK compilation
+1. `zip -r <project-name>.zip *`
+2. Go to dev portal and 'Compile Project'
+3. Upload your zip
+4. Select 'Ouya' in 'Compile project for'
+5. Agree to their 'Upload Conditions'
+6. Submit

+You'll get email in a few minutes with zip.
+Two apks inside.